 Optomechanical systems attract a lot of attention because they provide a novel platform for quantum measurements, transduction, hybrid systems, and fundamental studies of quantum physics.
 Their classical nonlinear dynamics is surprisingly rich and so far remains underexplored.
 Works devoted to this subject have typically focussed on dissipation constants which are substantially larger than those encountered in current experiments, such that the nonlinear dynamics of weakly dissipative optomechanical systems is almost uncharted waters.
 In this work, we fill this gap and investigate the regular and chaotic dynamics in this important regime.
-To analyze the dynamical attractors, we have extended the "Generalized Alignment Index" method to dissipative systems.
-We show that, even when chaotic motion is absent, the dynamics in the weakly dissipative regime is extremely sensitive to initial conditions.
+To analyze the dynamical attractors, we have extended the 'generalized alignment index' method to dissipative regime is extremely sensitive to initial conditions.
 We argue that reducing dissipation allows chaotic dynamics to appear at a substantially smaller driving strength and enables various routes to chaos.
 We identify three generic features in weakly dissipative classical optomechanical nonlinear dynamics: the Neimark-Sacker bifurcation between limit cycles and limit tori (leading to a comb of sidebands in the spectrum), the quasiperiodic route to chaos, and the existence of transient chaos.

-1 Introduction
+1. Introduction

 Cavity optomechanics [1] aims to explore and exploit the interaction between radiation fields and mechanical vibrations, with important applications ranging from sensitive measurements to quantum communication.
 The foundations for this research field were established already at the end of the 60s, when the classical effects of radiation on the motion of a test mass were studied in the context of precision measurements [2, 3].
-For an extended review we refer the reader to Ref.
-[1].
-In the past few years, a range of impressive achievements has been observed, which includes topological transport in optomechanical arrays [4, 5], the engineering of nonreciprocal interactions [6-11], the generation of single phonon states using optical control [12], the generation of mechanical squeezed states [13], measurement-based quantum control of mechanical motion [14], conversion of quantum information to mechanical motion [15], conversion between light in the microwave and optical range [16], single photon frequency shifters [17], force measurements using cold-atom optomechanics [18], and the use of unconventional mechanical modes, like high frequency bulk modes of crystals [19], multilayer graphene [20], and the modes of superfluid helium [21].
+For an extended review we refer the reader to [1].
+In the past few years, a range of impressive achievements has been observed, which includes topological transport in optomechanical arrays [4, 5], the engineering of nonreciprocal interactions [6-11], the generation of single phonon states using optical control [12], the generation of quantum information to mechanical motion [15], conversion between light in the microwave and optical range [16], single photon frequency shifters [17], force measurements using cold-atom optomechanics [18], and the use of unconventional mechanical modes, like high frequency bulk modes of crystals [19], multilayer graphene [20], and the modes of superfluid helium [21].

 Classical nonlinear optomechanics is relevant in the case of highly populated optical and mechanical modes.
-Though it attracted slightly less attention during the initial evolution of modern cavity optomechanics, a number of significant theoretical studies have been devoted to understanding the structure of phase space, including limit cycles [22-25], multistability [22, 23] and classically chaotic dynamics [26, 27].
-Experimental studies have been relatively rare, but important phenomena have already been observed, including limit cycles [28, 29], period doubling and chaos [30-35], the predicted multistable attractor diagram [36,37] which is characteristic for optomechanical systems, as well as further aspects [38,39].
-More recent studies have exploited the coupling of several OM limit cycle oscillators to explore OM synchronization dynamics, first predicted theoretically in [40] and then observed experimentally for few-mode systems [41-44] and analyzed in subsequent theoretical studies of large-scale lattice dynamics [45-48].
+Though it attracted slightly less attention during the initial evolution of modern cavity optomechanics, a number of significant theoretical studies have been devoted to understanding the structure of the phase space, including limit cycles and multistability [22-26], and chaotic dynamics [27, 28].
+Experimental studies have been relatively rare, but important phenomena have already been observed, including limit cycles [29, 30], period doubling and chaos [31-36], the predicted multistable attractor diagram [37, 38] which is characteristic for optomechanical systems, as well as further aspects [39, 40].
+More recent studies have exploited the coupling of several OM limit cycle oscillators to explore OM synchronization dynamics.
+OM synchronization was first predicted theoretically in [41], later observed experimentally for few-mode systems [42-45], and analyzed in subsequent theoretical studies of large-scale lattice dynamics [46-49].

 Many theoretical works on nonlinear classical OM dynamics have considered mainly systems operating outside the so-called resolved sideband regime.
 This means that the optical dissipation is assumed to be of the same order or larger than the mechanical frequency.
-At the same time, the mechanical quality factor is often assumed relatively small, of the order of $O(10^3)$ .
-For instance, the authors of Ref.
-[26] have shown that limit cycles in such strongly dissipative OM systems undergo a period doubling cascade and become chaotic attractors.
+At the same time, the mechanical quality factor is often assumed relatively small, of the order of $O(10^3)$.
+For instance, the authors of [27] have shown that limit cycles in such strongly dissipative OM systems undergo a period doubling cascade and become chaotic attractors.